adriannovegil/awesome-observability/README.md

 - [Grafana](https://grafana.com/oss/grafana/) - The first really good dashboard for displaying metrics.
 - [Skooner](https://github.com/skooner-k8s/skooner) - Simple Kubernetes real-time dashboard and management.
 - [SLO-Tracker](https://github.com/roshan8/slo-tracker) - A simple but effective way to track SLO's and Error budgets.
 SLO-tracker can be integrated with few alerting tools via webhook integration to receive SLO voilating incidents.
-- [Chronograf](https://github.com/influxdata/chronograf) - Chronograf is the user interface and administrative component of the InfluxDB platform.
+- [Chronograf](https://github.com/influxdata/chronograf) - User interface and administrative component of the InfluxDB platform.
 - [Kibana](https://github.com/elastic/kibana) - Elastic stack.
 <!--lint ignore double-link-->
 - [Prometheus](https://prometheus.io/) - The Prometheus monitoring system and time series database.
-- [PromViz](https://github.com/nghialv/promviz) - Promviz is an application that helps you visualize the traffic of your cluster from Prometheus data.
+- [PromViz](https://github.com/nghialv/promviz) - Application that helps you visualize the traffic of your cluster from Prometheus data.
-- [Uchiwa](https://uchiwa.io/#/) - Uchiwa is a simple dashboard for the Sensu monitoring framework, built with Go and AngularJS.
+- [Uchiwa](https://uchiwa.io/#/) - Simple dashboard for the Sensu monitoring framework, built with Go and AngularJS.
 - [Grafterm](https://github.com/slok/grafterm) - Visualize metrics dashboards on the terminal, like a simplified and minimalist version of Grafana for terminal.
 - [Grizzly](https://github.com/grafana/grizzly) - A utility for managing various observability resources with Jsonnet.